My works on paper represent fragments of thought, feeling, or sensation. They

 are provisional and spare, and every mark is considered.
 I am exploring a visual

 vocabulary that both references and transcends written and spoken language.

 I work exclusively on paper which, like skin, is fragile and permeable.
 It yields

 readily to the touch, calling to mind the imperfections that accumulate with

 time and experience on the body and the psyche.

 The series, Diary Pages, is an ongoing part of my practice.
 Made on familiar calendar

-pages, they juxtapose the orderly passage of time with the messy, often random realities that characterize our days.
+pages, they juxtapose the orderly passage of time with the messy, often random

-seems big, loud, and competing for attention, I value what is otherwise and regret
+My work is understated, reticent, and small in scale, all conscious choices.
+In a world in which so much seems big, loud, and competing for attention, I value what is otherwise and regret

 that it is often overlooked.
 I am interested in how little one can say and still convey